Zand dynasty: Karim Khan Zand

 The dynasty was founded by Karim Khan Zand, chief of the Zand tribe, which is a tribe of Laks, a branch of Lurs who may have been originally Kurdish.
 Nader Shah moved the Zand tribe from their home in the Zagros mountains to the eastern steppes of Khorasan.
 After Nader's death, the Zand tribe, under the guidance of Karim Khan, went back to their original land.
-After Adil Shah was made king Karim Khan and his soldiers defected from the army and along with Ali Morad Khan Bakhtiari and Abolfath Khan Haft Lang, two other local chiefs, became a major contender but was challenged by several adversaries.
+After Adel Shah was made king Karim Khan and his soldiers defected from the army and along with Ali Morad Khan Bakhtiari and Abolfath Khan Haft Lang, two other local chiefs, became a major contender but was challenged by several adversaries.
 Abolfath Khan was the Vizier, Karim Khan became the army chief commander and Ali Morad Khan became the regent.

 Karim Khan declared Shiraz his capital, and in 1778 Tehran became the second capital.
 He gained control of central and southern parts of Iran.
-In order to add legitimacy to his claim, Karim Khan placed the infant Shah Ismail III, the grandson of the last Safavid king, on the throne in 1757.
-Ismail was a figurehead king and real power was vested in Karim Khan.
+In order to add legitimacy to his claim, Karim Khan placed the infant Shah Ismail III, the grandson of the last Safavid shah, on the throne in 1757.
+Ismail was a figurehead shah and real power was vested in Karim Khan.
 Karim Khan chose to be the military commander and Alimardan Khan was the civil administrator.
-Soon enough Karim Khan managed to eliminate his partner as well as the puppet king and in 1760, founded his own dynasty.
-He refused to accept the title of the king and instead named himself Vakilol Ro'aya (Advocate of the People).
+Soon enough Karim Khan managed to eliminate his partner as well as the puppet shah and in 1760, founded his own dynasty.
+He refused to accept the title of shah and instead named himself Vakilol Ro'aya (Advocate of the People).

-By 1760, Karim Khan had defeated all his rivals and controlled all of Iran except Khorasan, in the northeast, which was ruled by Shah Rukh.
+By 1760, Karim Khan had defeated all his rivals and controlled all of Iran except Khorasan, in the northeast, which was ruled by Shahrokh Shah.
 His foreign campaigns against Azad Khan in Azerbaijan and against the Ottomans in Mesopotamia brought Azerbaijan and the province of Basra into his control.
 But he never stopped his campaigns against his arch-enemy, Mohammad Hassan Khan Qajar, the chief of the Qoyunlu Qajars.
-The latter was finally defeated by Karim Khan and his sons, Agha Mohammad Khan and Hossein Qoli Khan Qajar, were brought to Shiraz as hostages.
+The latter was finally defeated by Karim Khan and his sons, Agha Mohammad Khan Qajar and Hossein Qoli Khan Qajar, were brought to Shiraz as hostages.

 Karim Khan's monuments in Shiraz include the famous Arg of Karim Khan, Vakil Bazaar, and several mosques and gardens.
 He is also responsible for building of a palace in the town of Tehran, the future capital of the Qajar dynasty.